EMS-TU-Ilmenau/isac-uav-dataset/docs/1-gettingstarted.markdown

 {: .note}
 The redundant copies of the target files are provided in case only a single Rx is studied.

+{: .important}
 For security purposes, the dataset is currently encrypted.

 To obtain the password required for the encryption, pleas [drop us a short email](mailto:steffen.schieler@tu-ilmenau.de) and state where you are from and how you want to make use of the dataset.
 A really brief explanation is sufficient :)